xomaod/Android-ListView-Adapter-demo/README.md

-Android-ListView-Adaptor-demo
+Android-ListView-Adapter-demo
 =============================

-Android demo by using ListView Adaptor
+Android demo by using ListView Adapter